Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bromley and are not the council.
 About us

-The Plans Sub-Committee No. 1 of Bromley Council met on Thursday 16 April 2026 to discuss several planning applications and the confirmation of Tree Preservation Orders.
-The meeting's agenda included proposals for a children's home, a house in multiple occupation, and the protection of trees in two separate locations.
+The Plans Sub-Committee No. 1 of Bromley Council was scheduled to discuss several planning applications and the confirmation of Tree Preservation Orders.
+Key items included proposals for a children's home, a house in multiple occupation, and the protection of trees in Biggin Hill and Cudham.

 Planning Applications

-A proposal was scheduled for discussion regarding a change of use for Leafy Grove House from a dwellinghouse (Use Class C3) to a residential children's home (Use Class C2) for up to four children aged between 8 and 17 years old.
-The application, which had been called in by Councillor Alexa Michael, cited concerns over potential harm to heritage assets, intensification of use, and impact on neighbouring amenities.
-The report pack indicated that the property had been vacant for over two years and is a Grade II Statutory Listed Building within the Keston Village Conservation Area.
-The proposal included no external alterations to the building, with internal works intended to be minimal and reversible.
-The report pack noted that the Head of Services for Children and Young People confirmed a continued need for children's care homes in the Borough, and that any development would be subject to Ofsted registration.
+A proposal was scheduled for discussion regarding the change of use of Leafy Grove House from a dwellinghouse (Use Class C3) to a residential children's home (Use Class C2) for up to four children aged between 8 and 17 years old.
+The property is a Grade II Statutory Listed Building and is located within the Keston Village Conservation Area.
+Concerns raised by local residents included the impact on heritage assets, intensification of use, highway safety, and potential noise and disturbance.
+The report indicated that the proposal would help address the need for children's care home spaces in the Borough and that adequate on-site parking and access would be provided.
+No external alterations were proposed to the existing property.

-Castlecombe Children and Family Centre, Castlecombe Road, Mottingham, London, SE9 4AT
+Castlecombe Children and Family Centre, Castlecombe Road, Mottingham

-An additional planning application was listed for discussion concerning Castlecombe Children and Family Centre.
+An additional planning application for Castlecombe Children and Family Centre was listed to follow.

 Tree Preservation Orders